lunaticthinker/lunaticthinker.github.io/content/posts/2024-07-12-what-are-design-patterns--iterator.md

 bookHidden: true
 ---

-# Iterator Pattern
+---

+title: "Iterator Pattern"
+date: 2024-07-12
+categories: - Design Patterns
+tags: - design patterns - behavioral patterns - iterator - collections
+bookHidden: false

+---

+The **Iterator** pattern is the reason you can loop over a collection without knowing or caring how it stores its data.

-The **Iterator** pattern is a behavioral design pattern that provides a way to access the elements of a collection sequentially without exposing the collection's underlying structure.
-The Iterator pattern decouples the traversal logic from the collection itself, making it easier to use and extend.
+It’s a behavioral pattern that provides a standard way to traverse elements in a collection while hiding the underlying representation.
+Traversal logic lives in its own object, so collections stay focused on storage and iterators handle walking through items.

-## Intent

-**The main intent of the Iterator pattern is to allow sequential access to elements in a collection without exposing its internal structure.** This pattern provides a standard interface for iterating through a collection, enabling different traversal strategies and making collections interchangeable.

 ## Problem and Solution